polkadot-evm/frontier/docs/overview.md

 # Overview

-Frontier is the suite that provides an Ethereum compatibility layer for Substrate.
+Tokfin is the suite that provides an Ethereum compatibility layer for Substrate.
 It has two components that can be activated separately:

 - Pallet EVM:
   This is the pallet that enables functionality of running EVM contracts.